namanjh/vendo_sdk_task/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile:g

 ```ruby
 gem 'vendo_api_sdk_task'